GallTech/rag-lab/README.md

 This ensures parameter changes, embedding swaps, and retriever tweaks can be objectively tracked.

 Since high Recall@k doesn’t guarantee good answers, in the next sprint (Sept 2025), I plan to include end-to-end evaluation of generation quality to complement the existing retrieval metrics.
 While Recall@k and MRR@k are excellent for assessing the retriever, this next phase will focus on the quality of the final, LLM-generated answer.
-This will involve extending the weekly Golden Set to include not just correct document IDs, but also canonical or 'ideal' answers.
+This will involve extending the weekly Golden Set Evaluation to include not just correct document IDs, but also canonical or 'ideal' answers.

 ## Infrastructure